 Vicky was awarded a 2:1 (Hons) in History and Politics at Royal Holloway, University of London.
 She then went on to attend the College of Law in Guildford to complete the academic aspect of her legal training.

 Vicky qualified as a solicitor in November 2011 and joined Myerson’s commercial litigation department in October 2012.
 Prior to joining Myerson, Vicky worked at large law firms in both Manchester and Yorkshire.
-Vicky was promoted to the position of Senior Solicitor at Myerson in September 2017, and Legal Director in 2023.
+Vicky was promoted to the position of Senior Associate at Myerson in September 2017, and Legal Director in 2023.

 Expertise and Past Cases

 Recent notable cases Vicky has worked on include:

 - Acting for a landlord with a portfolio of well-established town centre retail units in respect of various debt recovery matters relating to rent, service charge and insurance charge arrears.